HenrySiau/CatalogApp/README.md

 you can get item detail in json format by typing http://localhost:8000/api/item/item-slug/json<br>

 after logged in, click your name at the header section to open console page, at console page, you will be able to create, edit, delete catalogs or items there, you can also go to console page by typing http://localhost:8000/my-console at your browser.

+## Deployment
+This App is deployed at Amazon Lightsail on Ubuntu 16.04<br>
+Web server: Apache2
+ip address: 13.59.217.2<br>
+URL: skynet.run<br>
+The web server responds on port 80<br>
+At the server side, I created a new user and given dudo access, also allow the new user to ssh the server with modified port.<br>
+The fire wall had set to only allow SSH, HTTP and NTP.